mikemintz/deme/deme_django/docs/usage.rst

 1. Put the items you'd like to restrict into a collection. **Be sure to open the Advanced options and check `Permission Enabled` when doing so.** You can either create a new collection or use the Group's folio.
 2. From the collection you want restricted, go to the Actions menu, then Modify Permissions of Members.
-3. As with a single item, uner `Everyone`, add a New Permission.
+3. As with a single item, under `Everyone`, add a New Permission.
 Choose `View Anything` and click on the **[-]** negative permission.
 This makes it so that by default users won't be able to see items in your collection.
 4. Then click **Assign a Permission to a Group of Users**.
 Select the group you'd like to be able to see items in your collection.
 5. Under your group, add a New Permission, choose `View Anything` and click on the **[+]** positive permission.
 This makes it so that your group can view the items in the collection.

+If you added an item into a collection without checking `Permission Enabled` and want collection permissions to apply to that item, you'll need to change that item's Membership to the collection.
+To do this, open up the collection, open the Metadata panel, and select Related Data.
+Open up the list of Child Memberships and make sure all memberships have Permission Enabled checked.